varunjampani/varunjampani.github.io/_pages/experience.md

 <h3>Talks</h3>
 <ul>
+<li>Guest lecture on 'A Tale of Two Directions for 3D Generative Models' in Frontier Topics in Generative AI, Arizona State University, MA, October, 2024.</li>
+<li>Invited talk on 'Thinking Fast and Slow: Recent Trends in 3D Generative Models' at ECCV'24 Tutorial on <a href="https://efficient-genai.github.io/index.html">Efficient Generative AI Tutorial</a>, October, 2024.</li>
+<li>Keynote talk on 'Instance-Specific 2D and 3D Generation' at ECCV'24 workshop on <a href="https://ilr-workshop.github.io/ECCVW2024/">Instance-Level Recognition Workshop</a>, October, 2024.</li>
 <li>Keynote talk on 'Adapting Image and Video Generative Models for 3D Generation' at CVPR'24 workshop on <a href="https://ai3dg.github.io/">AI for 3D Generation</a>, June, 2024.</li>
 <li>Keynote talk on 'Reconstructing 3D animals from 2D internet image collections' at CVPR'24 workshop on <a href="https://www.cv4animals.com/">CV4Animals</a>, June, 2024.</li>
 <li>Invited talk on '3D of Everything from internet image collections' at ICCV'23 tutorial on <a href="https://sifeiliu.net/NDLM_ICCV23tutorial/">Learning with Noisy and Unlabeled Data</a>, October, 2023.</li>